Design guidelines for a safer working environment to reduce accidents in an industrial workplace

 Establish a more pleasant and safe working environment

 It is absolutely required for the factory to prepare the measures to mitigate the safety risks and it also requires continued attention and management.
 So far, the majority of design approaches to reduce the safety accident have been made on the visual design area such a designing of simple safety signs.
-However, now it is required a variety of research case studies that are taken into account of various factors like service, environment, product, and visual aspects to address the root cause of safety issues using Service Design.
+However, now it is required a variety of research case studies that are taken into account of various factors like service, environment, product, and visual aspects to address the root cause of safety issues as a long-term safety plan.
 In addition to this, a safer working environment might be established only when sustainable safety management systems are effectively linked with safety signs, surrounded environment, and the facilities.